-Our Association supports the proposal for local government rates and charges to be capped to the rate of inflation.
-We are concerned that the rise in rates over the last 10 years is excessive having increased by 100% which is more than the increase in the cost of nearly all other costs or services incurred by Victorians.
+Voice & Action G.P.S.Inc. supports the proposal, for local government rates and charges to be capped to the rate of inflation.
+We are concerned that here in Golden Plain's the rise in rates over the last 14 years is excessive, having increased by 263% which is more than the increase in the cost of nearly all other costs or services incurred by Victorians.
+Ratepayers see this as being unsustainable.

-This exhorbitant increase is placing a financial burden on families, individuals and businesses.
-Excessive rates increases have continually occurred over the last 15 years since Council amalgamation and simply cannot be justified or sustained into the future.
+This exorbitant increase is placing a severe financial burden on families, individuals and businesses.
+Excessive rate increases have continually occurred over the last 15 years since Council amalgamation and simply cannot be justified or sustained into the future.
 Rates in Victoria have reportedly increased more than other states and this makes business uncompetitive.